Radar field of view plots

 All of the above flags are necessary to obtain an informative figure:

-Use a stereographic projection.
-One alternative is the orthographic projection (\inlinecode{-ortho})-coast
+• -stereo Use a stereographic projection.
+One alternative is the orthographic projection (\inlinecode{-ortho})

-Plot the field of view outline for the radar specified by the \inlinecode{-st} flag-st
+• -fov Plot the field of view outline for the radar specified by the \inlinecode{-st} flag

-Used to specify which radar to plot (3-letter station name, not the numerical ID code).
-If omitted, the Goose Bay (gbr) radar is plotted by default-d
+• -st Used to specify which radar to plot (3-letter station name, not the numerical ID code).
+If omitted, the Goose Bay (gbr) radar is plotted by default

 Add colour and coordinate grid, output as png